PET HEALTH

 What Are the Symptoms of Dog Liver Disease?

 The symptoms of early-stage liver disease can sometimes present as normal signs of aging.
 This can make it tricky to notice liver disease in your pup.
-One of the more noticeable symptoms of liver disease is jaundice, a condition that presents as a yellowish tinge to the eyes, gums, and ears.
-This happens when the liver has a buildup of bilirubin in the blood, which causes the yellow tint.1
+One of the more noticeable symptoms as liver disease progresses is jaundice, a condition that presents as a yellowish tinge to the eyes, gums, and ears.
+This happens when the liver has a buildup of bilirubin in the blood, which causes the yellow tint.1,3

-Some other signs of liver disease in dogs can include:1
+Some moderate- to later-stage signs of liver disease in dogs include:1,3

 - Loss of appetite